Independent store owners need to know about retail and digital disruption

-Let’s take a look at the state of retail in our most current unforeseen situation, in this case, covid.
+Let’s take a look at the state of retail in our most current unforeseen situation.

 In the past quickly changing circumstances because of the pandemic have led many corporate and small independent retailers to close stores indefinitely.

-This has forced customers to keep their shopping to only the most essential items.
+This forced customers to keep their shopping to only the most essential items.

 With several signs of a pullback from customers even before the unforeseen situation of the virus hit close to home.

-– A pre virus decline in February, sales growth shows already dimming customer interest – some very important questions emerge.
+– Sales growth showed already dimming customer interest – some very important questions emerge

 How low will the dip in customer mood be?